-Figure 4-34 Storage Sharing
+Figure 4-49 Storage Sharing

 - Service Status Indicates the Network Sharing service's current status.
-You can click the Start button to start the Storage Sharing service and click the Stop button to stop it. - > Volume The volume name of the USB drive the users have access to. - > Capacity The storage capacity of the USB driver. - Used The used space of the USB driver. - > Free The available space of the USB driver. - > Use% - The percentage of the used space.

-Shared - Indicates the shared or non-shared status of the volume.
+You can click the Start button to start the Storage Sharing service and click the Stop button to stop it. - Volume The volume name of the USB drive the users have access to.
+Volume 1-8 is mapping to USB port1, and Volume 9-16 is mapping to USB port2. - Capacity The storage capacity of the USB driver. - Used The used space of the USB driver. - Free The available space of the USB driver. - > Use% - The percentage of the used space. - > Shared - Indicates the shared or non-shared status of the volume.
 When the volume is shared, you can click the Disable to stop sharing the volume; when volume is non-shared, you can click the Enable button to share the volume.